 Operational risk is the risk of loss resulting from inadequate or failed internal controls and processes, people and systems, or resulting from external events.
-These losses may be caused by events such as fraud, breaches of customer privacy, business disruptions, inappropriate employee behavior, vendors that do not perform their responsibilities and regulatory fines and penalties.
-As such, operational risk is broadly defined.
+These losses may be caused by events such as fraud, breaches of customer privacy, business disruptions, inappropriate employee conduct, vendors that do not perform their responsibilities and regulatory fines and penalties.
+As such, operational risk is broadly defined for inclusion in our stress tests.

 The scope of operational risk includes loss events that range from highly frequent, but low-impact losses to those that are much less frequent, but which have significant financial impacts.
-It is not uncommon for a few events to generate the majority of financial impact.
+It is not uncommon for a few large events to generate the majority of the financial impact.

-While the drivers of operational risk can vary by business, the most significant financial impacts often relate to alleged improper business activities, resulting in litigation and/or regulatory actions.
+While the drivers of operational risk can vary by business and risk, the most significant financial impacts in our stress test often relate to alleged improper business activities, resulting in litigation and/or regulatory actions.
 Certain risks, such as transaction processing errors and external fraud events can occur more frequently and can be significant in the aggregate, but generally have less financial impact per event than loss events involving litigation.
-Material losses can also arise from a range of external events, such as cyber threats, as well as those that are less frequent, such as earthquakes or terrorist attacks.
+Material losses can also arise from a range of external events, such as cyber threats, as well as those that are less frequent, such as earthquakes or other natural disasters.
 All of these events are considered in our capital stress tests.
-Additionally, given that reputation risk occurs as a result of risks generated by internal and external events, we consider reputation risk under these adverse conditions.
-We use management judgment and subject matter expertise in our assessment of the level of reputation risk generated by negative public perceptions of the Company in recognition of the fact that reputation risk can generate outcomes which are difficult to quantify and/or not easily predicted.